Discrimination & Harassment

 The college president designates investigation of grievances on the basis of sex, sexual orientation, gender identity, or gender expression to:

-Special Advisor for Diversity and Equity & Title IX Deputy Coordinator
+Associate Vice President of Diversity, Equity and Inclusion & Title IX Deputy Coordinator

 Office of Diversity and Equity, Gaiser Hall (GHL) 214